raseels-repos/golang-saas-starter-kit/README.md

 5. Observability - Ensure the code is running as expected in a remote environment.
 This project implements Datadog to facilitate exposing metrics, logs and request tracing to obverse and validate your services are stable and responsive for your clients (hopefully paying clients).

+## Contributions

+We :heart: contributions.

+Have you had a good experience with SaaS Startup Kit?
+Why not share some love and contribute code?

+Thank you to all those that have contributed to this project and are using it in their projects.
+You can find a CONTRIBUTORS file where we keep a list of contributors to the project.
+If you contribute a PR please consider adding your name there.

 ## Description